balarcode/data-science/decision_tree/README.md

     - Depth 1, Right: Split on feature: 1
         - Left leaf node with indices [8]
         - Right leaf node with indices [2, 3, 6, 9]

+## Citation

+Please note that the code and technical details made available are for anyone interested to learn.
+The repo is not open for collaboration.

+If you happen to use the code from this repo, please cite my user name along with link to my profile: https://github.com/balarcode.
+Thank you!